Take a look at the first paragraph of an article someone submitted to one of my other blogs:

 Healthy, sustainable living might not be a new concept, but it is now shifting the face of the residential realm.
 Sustainable design is not just some fad, but a solution to some of the most sinister challenges that we face as a global society.
 The good news is that the green ecosystem is growing ever larger in the heart of our concrete jungles.
 When superior knowledge and technology meets the care for the environment and human well-being, great things are bound to happen.

-Doesn’t that make you eager to read on?
+Does that introduction make you eager to read on?
 No?

 Amazingly, it contains hardly any finite verbs except “is” and “are.”
 It has a couple of present participles.
 “We face” appears in a relative clause and “meets” in a dependent clause, where the plural form belongs, by the way.